MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 If displaying this information is prohibited for your organization or is is prohibited for a subset of users (for example, based on region) because of privacy requirements, you can use the following PowerShell cmdlets:

-- To disable document tracking for all users in your organization: [Disable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/disable-aadrmdocumenttrackingfeature)
+- **To disable document tracking for all users in your organization**: [Disable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/disable-aadrmdocumenttrackingfeature)

-    When users try to access the document tracking site, they see the following message: **Your administrator has disabled document tracking for your organization.
-Contact your administrator for details.**
+    When users try to access the document tracking site, they see a message that their administrator has disabled document tracking.
 You can re-enable access to the site at any time, by using the [Enable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/enable-aadrmdocumenttrackingfeature).

-- To disable document tracking for a subset of users in your organization: [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/set-aadrmdonottrackusergroup)
+- **To disable document tracking for a subset of users in your organization**: [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/set-aadrmdonottrackusergroup)

     When you disable document tracking for a subset of users, you must specify a single group.
 However, the group can contain nested groups.
 These group members cannot access the document tracking site and they see the same message as when it's disabled for all users.